 To join the MWIA is to give strength to our collective voices in matters that will have decades of lasting impact on our neighborhood and the surrounding areas.
 Thanks to our many hundreds of members, the city respectfully listens when the MWIA decides on a course of action.
 We have stopped development that threatened to diminish the neighborhood, supported development that enhanced it, and fought for communal enhancements such as parks and trails.

 The MWIA began in 1885 and has a long history of working for and reflecting the values of the neighborhood.
 It has thrived through the generous support of our members.
-A wonderful benefit of being a member is our MWIA member value card which promotes our local businesses and saves you money.
 Joining is only $19 for new members and $40 thereafter.

-A robust membership also helps the MWIA vigorously represent the neighborhood’s interests before city and state planners and politicians.
+Indeed, a robust membership also helps the MWIA vigorously represent the neighborhood’s interests before city and state planners and politicians.
 Baltimore’s City Hall has called MWIA one of the most influential organizations of its kind in the City.
-With such issues looming on the horizon as the allocation of gambling revenues, the City’s major zoning-plan upgrade, and road and traffic improvements, Mount Washington needs the kind of clout that only comes with strong Association membership and resident involvement.
+With such issues as the allocation of gambling revenues, the City’s major zoning-plan upgrade, and road and traffic improvements, Mount Washington needs the kind of clout that only comes with strong Association membership and resident involvement.

 Our site is organized as: